thibaudcolas/frontend-starter-kit/docs/performance-review-template.md

 - Provide appropriate fallbacks for interactions where JavaScript is not available.
 - Gracefully degrade support on older browsers.
 - Set up web tools such as webpagetest.org and SpeedCurve to measure and monitor both the current site and the new site.

+### Glossary

+- **Start render:** The start render time is the moment the page stops being blank and the user can actually see something in their browser, for example some text or a background color.
+- **Document complete:** This is the point in time when all the content referenced in the HTML is fully loaded.
+This usually happens after the content and all of the images have loaded – but may not include content that is triggered by JavaScript execution.
+- **Requests:** This is the number of requests made by the browser to the server to get the pieces of content (images, JavaScript, CSS, etc).
+- **Bytes in / page size:** This is the amount of data that the browser has to download in order to load the page.

 ---